mjbots/moteus/docs/troubleshooting/limited-torque.md

 - **102 max_torque**: Maximum torque: With each position mode command, the client can specify a maximum torque to use.
 If the combination of the onboard PID and commanded feedforward torque exceeds this, then limiting occurs.
 - **103 position_bounds**: Position bounds: If the current position is outside of `servopos.position_min` and `servopos.position_max`, then torque is limited in the direction that would push the motor further outside the bounds.
 - **104 flux_braking**: Flux braking: The input voltage is too high and the controller is dissipating energy in the motor windings.
+- **105 field_weakening**: Field weakening: The motor is above its base speed, so the controller is applying negative D axis current to reach the commanded speed, which reduces the torque available.
+This is configured with `servo.fw.enable` and related `servo.fw.*` parameters.

 ### Other possibilities